Thursday, March 10, 2011

 *(The name Noah comes from the verb (nuah 1323) meaning rest, settle down.
 This was either the man’s name or a name adopted or given to him by others to honor his survival.)

-OK, here's the detail :
+OK, here's the detail on my contention:

 The Biblical story about Noah's Ark is is an area alternative thinkers are constantly investigating in efforts to find remains of the ark.